etiennebr/rstdocs/Applications/Feature Extraction/LineSegmentDetection.rst

 These additional ressources can be useful for further information:

-`On Line demonstration of the LSD algorithm is available here: http://www.ipol.im/pub/algo/gjmr_line_segment_detector/ <http://www.readthedocs.org/On Line demonstration of the LSD algorithm is available here: http://www.ipol.im/pub/algo/gjmr_line_segment_detector/.html>`_
+On Line demonstration of the LSD algorithm is available here: http://www.ipol.im/pub/algo/gjmr_line_segment_detector/